Online Master of Science in Health Science | MSHS Degree Programs

 Health Education: Students who may want to pursue a Doctor of Education or increase their expertise in teaching practices might consider a MHS online program with a focus in teaching and learning.
 Coursework could help students learn to develop lessons for traditional and online classrooms.

-Other Options for Online MHS Programs
+What are Other Options for Online MHS Programs?

 If the MHS is too broad for you or does not target your goals, there are other degrees that fall under the umbrella of online Masters in Health Science.
 Two of these are the (1) Master of Public Health and (2) Master of Health Administration.
 You could compare these two with the MHS, or look for programs in other disciplines such as human services counseling and health communication.